Setup

 Initialize

 Start by creating a new project.
-The setup requires a NextJS/ ReactJS app with Typescript & Tailwind.
+The setup requires a Next.js/ React app with Typescript & Tailwind.

-For NextJS:
+For Next.js:

 npx create-next-app@latest my-app --typescript --tailwindcss

-For ReactJS:
+For React:

 npx create-react-app my-app --template typescript